wilsonality/f25-team2/doc/spartanslistSRS.md

 ### 1.2 Product Scope

 Spartan's List is a convenient and free web-based application to allow Spartans to post offers or shop for offers posted, these offers being goods or services.
-This is a web-based application as to permit account creation, offer postage and purchase, and account data tracking.
+This is a web-based application as to permit account creation, offer postage, offer requesting, and account data tracking.

 ### 1.3 Definitions, Acronyms and Abbreviations